BrunoZell/AskFi.Sdk/docs/sdk.md

 Each `Pespective` is represented by such an _Perspective Sequence_ under the hood.
 This subsystem has a stream of those _Perspectives_ as an output.

-### Query Subsystem
+### Perspective Module

-This subsystem touches these SDK types:
+This module contains these SDK types:

+- `AskFi.Sdk.Perspective`
 - `AskFi.Sdk.IPerspectiveQueries`
 - `AskFi.Sdk.Query<'Parameters, 'Result> = 'Parameters -> Perspective -> 'Result`